TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/58 - Hebrews/Hebrews 13/Hebrews 13.18.md

 ---

-Pray for us: for we are persuaded that we have a good conscience, desiring to live honorably in all things.
+Pray for us, for we are persuaded that we have a good conscience, desiring to live honorably in all things.